Lakhsman Rao Jhansiwale

-Lakshman Rao Jhansiwale (1904–1959) was son of Damodar Rao of Jhansi (born Anand Rao).
-His father Damodar Rao was the adopted son of Raja Gangadhar Rao and legendary Rani Laxmibai of Jhansi State.
+Lakshman Rao Jhansiwale (1904–1959) was the son of Damodar Rao of Jhansi (born Anand Rao).
+His father Damodar Rao was the adopted son of Raja Gangadhar Rao and Rani Laxmibai of Jhansi State.
 Lakshman Rao was paid a pension of Rs.
-200/- per month by British India, after death of his father, as part of their policy to pay money to deposed rulers or their next kin.
-He continued to live residency provided by British to his father in Indore.
+200/- per month by British India, after the death of his father, as part of British policy to pay money to deposed rulers or their next kin.
+He continued to live in the residence provided by the British to his father in Indore.